MyraMyraOTW/Oshoth/Firearms.md

 **Executor:** This weapon is made to remove workers from service, when the target is incapacitated, restrained and the weapon is fired point blank, damage dice are doubled.

+### Ammunition

+Since ammunition must be crafted due to scarcity the costs of materials needed are listed below.

+During a long rest, an individual skilled in Tinker's Tools may make 10 pieces of ammunition.
+Producing ammunition during a short rest is slower allowing an individual to produce 1d4 pieces.

+**Ammunition Materials Cost:** 2gp per piece of ammunition.

 ### Longrange Synergistic Optimism Enhancer
 A high powered magical rifle with a large sighting mechanism loaded through an exceptionally smooth breech mechanism.
 Known for eschewing optimism in the BlackHull workers with the uncanny noise it produces upon firing.
 Some say it sounds like a screaming banshee.